-However, if you are the kind of festival goer who commits to a single stage for long periods of time up at the front near the stage, I'd recommend foam earplugs like the Hearos Ultimate Softness Series.
-The reason is that for extended use, they will be much more comfortable than the Earaser or Etymotic earplugs (in my experience).
-In addition, the Hearos Ultimate Softness earplugs offer 32-dB of noise reduction.
+However, if you're very close to the stage for long periods of time, I'd recommend foam options like the Hearos Ultimate Softness Series.
+The reason is that for extended use, they will be much more comfortable than the Earaser or Etymotic otions (in my experience).
+In addition, the Hearos Ultimate Softness models offer 32-dB of noise reduction.
 Since sound levels at the front of the stage near the speakers can be extremely loud, the added protection of the 32-dB reduction will be something that you will appreciate for the long-haul of a music festival.
 This is even more true if you're attending a festival for multiple days in a row.

-For motorsports and general sporting events, the Earaser and Etymotic ER20XS earplugs are great options.
+For motorsports and general sporting events, the Earaser and Etymotic ER20XS are great options.
 They will safely reduce noise levels and have the added benefit of being able to insert and remove when you need to.
-Same with the Eargasm High Fidelity Earplugs.
+Same with the Eargasm High Fidelity.

-At most motorsports and stadium/arena sports events, the sound level is generally not dangerously loud at all times, but more intermittently.
+At most motorsports and stadium/arena sports events, the sound level is generally not dangerously loud at all times.
 Still, peak noise levels will add up and can still contribute to hearing loss.
-Earplugs are still your best defense and worth having on hand at these kind of events.
+Hearing protection is still your best defense and worth having on hand at these kind of events.

-The industry standard for most custom earplugs are to use custom filters by Etymotic Research (the same makers as the ER20xs mentioned above), and these are available in a variety of noise-reduction strengths.
-This range of filters is great because it allows you the option of changing the strength of the earplugs just by swapping filters.
-Just as with the ER20xs, these sonic filters are high-fidelity, meaning that they will not distort or muffle music like cheap foam earplugs — the sound will come across as natural, just at a reduced level.
+The industry standard for most custom earplugs are to use custom filters by Etymotic Research.
+These filters are available in a variety of noise-reduction strengths.
+This range of filters is great because it allows you to change the strength of attenuation just by swapping filters.
+Just as with the ER20xs, these sonic filters are high-fidelity.
+This means that they will not distort or muffle music like cheap foam options.
+The sound will come across as natural, just at a reduced level.

-In addition, one massive benefit of custom earplugs is that they blow every other option away in terms of long-term comfort.
-Custom earplugs require that you see an audiologist and have molds of your ear canals taken.
-These molds are then used to create your custom earplugs.
-Because the earplugs are simply occupying the space of your ear canals — and not trying to expand like a flanged earplug or foam earplug — nothing is pushing out or otherwise causing discomfort.
-While this comfort factor is only an issue for longterm use, it makes a tremendous difference if you wear earplugs for extended periods.
+In addition, one massive benefit of custom hearing protection is that they blow every other option away in terms of long-term comfort.
+Custom options require that you see an audiologist and have impressions of your ear canals taken.
+These impressions are then used to create your custom earplugs.
+Because the silicone forms are simply occupying the space of your ear canals, nothing is pushing out to cause discomfort.
+This aspect of the wear makes a tremendous difference if you wear earplugs for extended periods.

 In summary, most everyone would benefit from a pair of Etymotic Research ER20xs for almost every occasion, or the Hearos Ultimate Softness Series earplugs for when you need maximum noise protection.
 If you're a musician or professional music photographer like me who is around a lot of loud music, it's worth the $200 to spring for custom earplugs.